codereviewchat/blog/_posts/2020-06-22-the-pr-bottleneck.markdown

 This process can go on for multiple cycles and every handoff adds another bit of wait time.
 This is how a simple feature that was ready 2 weeks ago still has a pull request open and hasn't shipped yet.

-The wait time is especially painful for us programmers because after each wait time, the context is lost and needs to be rebuilt again from scratch.
+The wait time is especially painful for us programmers because, after each wait time, the context is lost and needs to be rebuilt again from scratch.
 The longer the wait time the more difficult it is to remember how all the line changes fit together into the shippable feature.

 # The Solution